dials/dials/doc/sphinx/documentation/tutorials/small_molecule_tutorial.rst

 .. code-block:: bash

-   dials.find_spots datablock.expt nproc=8
+   dials.find_spots imported.expt nproc=8

 Though will of course take a little longer to work through four sequences.
 Here nproc=8 was assigned (for a core i7 machine.)
 The spot finding is independent from sequence to sequence but the spots from all sequences may be viewed with

 .. code-block:: bash

-   dials.reciprocal_lattice_viewer datablock.expt strong.refl
+   dials.reciprocal_lattice_viewer imported.expt strong.refl

 Which will show how the four sequences overlap in reciprocal space, as: